nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 <img src="./image/cmml-quickstart/isa-investigation.png" style="width:45%; display: block; margin: 20px auto;">

-:pen: __Fill out__ the part __'INVESTIGATION CONTACTS'__ with your personal data.
+:pen: __Fill out__ the part __INVESTIGATION CONTACTS__ with your personal data.
 You can download the file and replace the online-version afterwards.
 The following information are mandatory:

 - First and Last Name
 - Email